Darren Greer: Life and education

 Greer grew up in Nova Scotia and began writing as a child.
-In an Atlantic Books interview he recalled discovering “the power of writing” at age eight while attending a two-room schoolhouse in Greenfield, Queens County, Nova Scotia; after he read a story aloud to classmates and they laughed, he understood how writing could move people.
+In an Atlantic Books interview he recalled discovering "the power of writing" at age eight while attending a two-room schoolhouse in Greenfield, Queens County, Nova Scotia; after he read a story aloud to classmates and they laughed, he understood how writing could move people.
 A high-school teacher later encouraged him to write professionally and challenged him to improve his craft.
 He studied at the University of King's College in Halifax.

 Writing career

 Early novels and essays

-Greer’s first novel, Tyler’s Cape (2001), introduced his interest in rural Nova Scotia and marginalized characters.
-His second novel, Still Life with June (Cormorant Books, 2004), follows Cameron Dodds, a struggling writer and recovering addict who works at a Salvation Army treatment centre and fabricates stories by appropriating clients’ lives.
-In a discussion of the future of queer studies, Xtra magazine noted that Greer’s characters are queer yet their sexual identities are not the source of their problems.
+Greer's first novel, Tyler's Cape (2001), introduced his interest in rural Nova Scotia and marginalized characters.
+His second novel, Still Life with June (Cormorant Books, 2004), follows Cameron Dodds, a struggling writer and recovering addict who works at a Salvation Army treatment centre and fabricates stories by appropriating clients' lives.
+In a discussion of the future of queer studies, Xtra magazine noted that Greer's characters are queer yet their sexual identities are not the source of their problems.
 Still Life with June won the 2004 ReLit Award and was a finalist for the Ferro-Grumley Award for LGBT fiction.

-Greer’s essay collection Strange Ghosts (2006) contains sixteen autobiographical essays ranging from travel pieces to cultural and political commentary.
-The opening essay, “Remembering Felix Partz”, recounts Greer’s recovery from cocaine addiction, his appreciation of modern art and the arts collective General Idea, his HIV diagnosis, and their influence on Still Life with June.
-Other essays chronicle his travels to Cambodia, his reflections on homosexuality and in the titular essay “Strange Ghosts" the discovery of his father’s indigenous heritage, as well as his mother’s refusal to enter the United States during the Iraq War.
+Greer's essay collection Strange Ghosts (2006) contains sixteen autobiographical essays ranging from travel pieces to cultural and political commentary.
+The opening essay, "Remembering Felix Partz", recounts Greer's recovery from cocaine addiction, his appreciation of modern art and the arts collective General Idea, his HIV diagnosis, and their influence on Still Life with June.
+Other essays chronicle his travels to Cambodia, his reflections on homosexuality, and in the titular essay "Strange Ghosts" the discovery of his father's indigenous heritage after being told by his white foster family he was Italian.

 Just Beneath My Skin (2014)

-Greer’s third novel, Just Beneath My Skin, alternates between two narrators: Jake McNeil, a young man who fled the impoverished town of North River, and Nathan, the eight-year-old son he abandoned.
+Greer's third novel, Just Beneath My Skin, alternates between two narrators: Jake McNeil, a young man who fled the impoverished town of North River, and Nathan, the eight-year-old son he abandoned.
 The story explores themes of love, loss, family violence and small-town inertia.
 The book won the 2015 Thomas Raddall Atlantic Fiction Award.

 Advocate (2016)

-Greer’s subsequent novel, Advocate, is set partly during the 1980s AIDS crisis.
+Greer's subsequent novel, Advocate, is set partly during the 1980s AIDS crisis.
 It centres on Jacob McNeil, a gay health counsellor living in Toronto who returns to his hometown of Advocate, Nova Scotia, to confront the legacy of his uncle David, who had returned home to die from AIDS.
 Advocate won the Jim Connors Dartmouth Book Award for fiction at the 2017 Atlantic Book Awards.